Wondering how to spend one week in Cape Town, South Africa – don’t worry, I got you! Read on to find out my 13 highlights from my 7 days in Cape Town…

 I love the small seaside communities that line the coast from Noordhoek in the West to the surfing community of Muizenberg in the East.

-There are lighthouses, antique stores, a penguin colony, funky boutiques, bohemian shops, sheltered beaches, colourful beach huts and even a train which passes within spitting distance of the water that travels from Simons Town to Muizenberg.
+There are lighthouses, antique stores, a penguin colony, funky boutiques, bohemian shops, sheltered beaches, colorful beach huts, and even a train which passes within spitting distance of the water that travels from Simons Town to Muizenberg.

 If I lived in Cape Town, I would quite likely live somewhere along this golden coast.